Log in Sign up

 Git

-You can synchronize your blog’s folder to Blot with Git, a version-control system for tracking changes in computer files and coordinating work on those files among multiple people.
-You can switch your blog seamlessly to another client at any point.
+You can connect your site’s folder to Blot with Git, a version-control system for tracking changes in computer files and coordinating work on those files among multiple people.
+You can switch your site seamlessly to another client at any point.

 Setting up Git

-When you configure your blog with the git client on the dashboard, Blot will provide a repository URL to clone, along with a username and password.
+When you configure your site with the git client on the dashboard, Blot will provide a repository URL to clone, along with a username and password.

 git clone https://blot.im/url-to-your-repository.git

-Your blog is generated from the master branch of your repository.
-To update your blog, commit your changes and push.
+Your site is generated from the master branch of your repository.
+To update your site, commit your changes and push.

 Using your phone or tablet